 What is Disposable Income?

-Disposable income is the money you have left each month after all your reasonable living expenses are paid.
-It is sometimes referred to as surplus income.
+Disposable income (also called surplus income) is the money you have left each month after all your reasonable living expenses are paid.

 If you have no debts it is the amount you can afford to save or use to pay for any other non essential things.
 If you have unsecured debts it is the amount you can afford to pay towards these each month.